-Researchers are now developing a laser-based interferometer sensor that detects coronavirus at the earliest point of infection from a saliva or nasal swab in minutes.
-The scientists are developing a new rapid, noninvasive optical biosensor demonstrator that will detect COVID-19 in humans as soon as it is present in the body.
+A laser-based interferometer sensor that can quickly identify coronavirus from saliva or nasal swab at the site of infection is being developed by researchers.
+The researchers are working on a brand-new optical biosensor demonstrator that can quickly and painlessly identify COVID-19 in humans as soon as it enters the body.

-The detector works by looking at the binding of the coronavirus molecules to the interferometer sensor surface, which produces a change in signal when the virus is present.
-The team use a nano-interferometric biosensor, which they say is the most sensitive, label-free detection technology available in the world today, and which identifies at the molecular level.
-Because the bioreceptors on the sensor surface are specifically tuned to a particular antigen of the virus, only the coronavirus molecules are captured on the sensor.
+The coronavirus molecules attach to the interferometer sensor surface, changing the signal when the virus is present.
+It is how the detector operates.
+They claim that a nano-interferometric biosensor, which identifies at the molecular level, is the most sensitive, label-free detection technology currently accessible globally and is used by the team.
+Only the coronavirus molecules are caught on the sensor because the bioreceptors on the sensor surface are uniquely tuned to a particular antigen of the virus.

 When light enters the device, a few nanometers-high evanescent fields are produced over the sensing surface.
 Here, when a sample of respiratory fluid passes through receptors (like antibodies or DNA strands), the antigens of the viral capsid can be recognized.

 Related Content: Laser Writing Customizable Microscale Gas Sensors